Notes on migrating a Bluesky account

 downloading from https://cordyceps.us-west.host.bsky.network to: fry69.dev.20250504094733.car

-Now it is time to download my ~800 (~1 GB in size total) blobs.
-This is a slow process, it took ~1 hour with a fast down link, the limiting factor is the mushroom PDS.
-And of course it failed in the middle of the process:
+Now it's time to download my ~800 blobs (~1 GB total size).
+This is a slow process—it took ~1 hour with a fast downlink.
+The limiting factor is the mushroom PDS.
+And of course, it failed in the middle of the process:

 $ goat blob export fry69.dev